edinburgh-napier/SET09102/notes/unit9_ai/generative_ai.md

 > resource for developers, it cannot replace human expertise and comprehension.
 The
 > developer will still need to understand the problem and the requirements and validate
 > the code generated.
 They will also need to maintain, debug and adapt the code to
 > changing requirements.
-Thus, future engineers will need to prioritize software design
+Thus, future engineers will need to prioritise software design
 > competencies over manual code writing skills.
 >
 > As AI-generated code becomes more